Charleston, Illinois, minor league baseball history

 Minor league baseball teams were based in Charleston, Illinois from 1906 to 1908, known under a different nickname each season.
-Charleston teams played as members of the Class D level 1906 Kentucky–Illinois–Tennessee League and Eastern Illinois League in 1907 and 1908.
+Charleston teams played as members of the Class D level 1906 Kentucky–Illinois–Tennessee League and the Eastern Illinois League in 1907 and 1908.
 Charleston hosted minor league home games at Urban Park Field.

 History

 Minor league baseball began in Charleston, Illinois is 1906.
 The Mattoon–Charleston Canaries began play in the six–team Kentucky–Illinois–Tennessee League, when Mattoon, Illinois partnered with Charleston to field a team.
 The team founding was headed by the Mattoon City Railway Company, who ran the local interurban rail line.
 The Mattoon City Railway Company had built an amusement park located between Mattoon and Charleston where the ballpark was located.
 Mattoon-Charleston manager John Berryhill was hired as the manager/player and was paid $150 for the season.
 Fred More of Charleston was the teams' managing owner.
 Fans created the 'Canaries" moniker, after the broomcorn cutters that flooded the region each fall.
 Per the league structure, the team salary limit was $1,000 per month and the league fee was $400.
 The local Journal-Gazette newspaper distributed badge buttons that declared it was the place for “base ball news.”
 The highest reported attendance at the games was over 1,000 for a game against Cairo in May, 1906.

-The 1906 Mattoon–Charleston team was a last place team, placing 6th with a 57–74 record under managers Jack McCarthy and Bob Berryhill.
-The Canaries finished 23.5 games behind the 1st place Vincennes Alices in the final standings.
+The 1906 Mattoon–Charleston team was a last place team, placing sixth with a 57–74 record under managers Jack McCarthy and Bob Berryhill.
+The Canaries finished 23.5 games behind the first place Vincennes Alices in the final standings.
 The Kentucky–Illinois–Tennessee League folded after the 1906 season.

 The Kitty League was unable to reorganize for the 1907 season and the Mattoon City Railway Company relinquished ownership of the team to stock companies as efforts to join the new Eastern Illinois League began.
 The Mattoon–Charleston Canary's management felt that the joint Mattoon-Charleston the team had not drawn well in 1906 due to the merger of the two towns.
 It was decided to separate and form two teams.
 Urban Park field was turned over to a Charleston–only team and the baseball equipment was given to a new stock company in Mattoon, for their Mattoon Ball Club.
 Mattoon and Charleston then created separate teams for 1907.